-2.4 Analytical Methods: Temporal patterns and controls

-For each of the nine sediment trap sites, univariate and multi-variate linear regression models were used to determine how total terrigenous suspended sediment yield (SSY) (tons) and mean monthly significant wave height (“mean wave height”) (m) influence sediment accumulation rates in sediment traps and on sediment pods.
+For each of the 9 sediment trap sites, univariate and multi-variate linear regression models were used to determine how total terrigenous suspended sediment yield (SSY) (tons) and mean monthly significant wave height (“mean wave height”) (m) influence sediment accumulation rates in sediment traps and on sediment pods.
 The significance of the correlation between sediment accumulation and individual driving variables (SSY or wave height) were tested with the Spearman correlation coefficient.
 A linear regression between SSY and mean wave height confirmed they were not significantly correlated and could be treated as independent variables in the multiple regression.
 A multiple linear regression between sediment accumulation vs. SSY and wave height quantifies how well each predictor is correlated with sediment accumulation, while controlling for the influence of the secondary predictor.
 This approach does not account for the phasing or sequencing of large wave events and SSY from storms within deployment periods.
-For instance if a large wave event occurred prior to a large storm event, we would not expect the wave event to affect sediment accumulation from that storm-supplied sediment yield, but our measurement interval cannot resolve the difference in phasing or sequence.
+For instance, if a large wave event occurred prior to a large storm event, we would not expect the wave event to affect sediment accumulation from that storm-supplied sediment yield, but our measurement interval cannot resolve the difference in phasing or sequence.

 3. Results

-3.1 Conceptual and observed suspended sediment yield and mean wave height during sediment trap deployments
+3.1 Suspended sediment yield and mean wave heights